• Skip to primary navigation

 • Cover the bowl of cookie dough with plastic wrap and refrigerate for at least 1 hour.
 This helps the dough form a better flavor and cookies can even be chilled up to 24 hours.

 • Once you are ready to bake, preheat the oven to 325F and cover a baking tray with parchment paper.
-Take the dough out of the fridge and use a cookie scoop to scoop 1.5 Tbsp sized cookies onto the baking pan (40-45 grams).
+Take the dough out of the fridge and use a cookie scoop to scoop 1.5 tablespoon sized cookies onto the baking pan (40-45 grams).
 Leave a few inches between each cookie as they will spread while baking.
 Also, make sure to flatten each cookie a bit with a spoon or your palm before baking.
 Then, take the additional ¼ cup of chocolate chips that was set aside and add 3-5 chips to the top of each cookie. (*Please keep in mind, if making smaller or larger cookies you will need to adjust baking time by 1-2 minutes*)

 • Add to the oven and bake for 12-14 minutes until edges are beginning to brown, but center is still soft yet no longer glossy.